Otis Smith (basketball): Executive and coaching career

-As a former NBA player, Otis Smith has been a coach, Orlando Magic President & General Manager, NBA G-League Head Coach, entrepreneur and philanthropist.
-In 2006 Otis F. Smith Sr. was named General Manager of the Orlando Magic, soon after was promoted to President.
+As a former NBA player, Otis Smith has been a coach, Orlando Magic president and general manager, NBA G-League Head Coach, entrepreneur and philanthropist.
+In 2006 Otis F. Smith Sr. was named general manager of the Orlando Magic, soon after was promoted to president.
 On September 3, 2014, Smith was named the head coach of the Grand Rapids Drive of the NBA Development League, where he remained for two years.
-However sources state: Smith & Stan Van Gundy had first discussed the position of General Manager within the Pistons organization prior to coaching.
+However sources state: Smith & Stan Van Gundy had first discussed the position of general manager within the Pistons organization prior to coaching.
 As of 2016, Otis Smith was assuming a dual role with Detroit Pistons as assistant coach and director of player development, after joining the franchise as NBA G-League head coach.
 In 2017, the Sacramento Kings offered Otis Smith a vice president of basketball operations role but he declined by withdrawing his name from consideration to stay and assist his close friend Van Gundy in Detroit.
 After Van Gundy was relieved of his duties, Otis Smith joined the Houston Rockets on a management consulting basis.